sharondrinkwaard/posterpalace/README.md

 ---
 - I used Balsamiq to create a first picture of what this project would look like.
 - On [Coolors](https://coolors.co/) I created a colour pallete so I know what colours match and look nice together.
 The colours I used are:
+- #f3c063 for the buttons
+---
+### Code used from other resources
+Some of the code of this project are from other resources.
+The image grid on the homepage is taken from [CodePen](https://codepen.io/knyttneve/pen/YgZbLO) and I customized it a little so it would fit into my project.

+SCREENSHOT